ConnorMcCranie/DnD/og_campaign/for_dm/notes/indexes/npc_location_index.md

 - member of the Secret Society of Super Squirrels
 - Tends to accidentally interefere in matters that he's trying to avoid affecting

+##### Silas 'The Silent' Seraphon
+ - Before the coup, Silas Seraphon was a legend, a name spoken with reverence in concert halls and royal courts alike.
+He was the Bard representative on the Divine Council, yet no one had ever heard him speak a word.
+From a young age, Silas was mute, but he possessed a musical talent that was nothing short of divine.
+He communicated more eloquently through the strings of his enchanted lute, "Whisperwind," than any orator could with words.
+His music could mend broken hearts, inspire armies, and even coax secrets from the earth itself.
+It was said he traded his voice to a powerful Archfey in exchange for the world's melodies, allowing him to hear the song in all things.
+ - During the coup, he got turned into a squirrel and sent into the present day (future from his perspective)

 ##### Timothias

 - Surprisingly fiesty old man who lives in Owen's Outpost